New Program Development

 E. Additional Procedures

-1) Initial program submission to NPDC should contain brief summations to items 1-6 in the Checklist of Criteria To Be Used by the Commission on Taking Action on New Degree Programs from the Indiana Commission on Higher Education (ICHE).
+1) Initial program submission to NPDC should contain brief summations to items 1-6 listed below.
+Final report submitted to the Indiana Commission on Higher Education (ICHE) must follow the Checklist of Criteria To Be Used by the Commission on Taking Action on New Degree Programs format.

-vi.
-Projected Headcount and FTE Enrollment and Degrees Conferred
+6. Projected Headcount and FTE Enrollments and Degrees Conferred

 This initial submission should be no longer than two pages and include a timeline for final program submission to the ICHE.
 Consideration of all new program proposals will be made by the NPDC in consultation with the academic deans.